Pelagicore/softwarecontainer/doc/chapters/developers/index.rst

 Important internal interfaces
 =============================

-Interface: libsoftwarecontainer.h
+Interface: softwarecontainer.h
 ---------------------------------

-The Agent uses ``libsoftwarecontainer.h`` to manage the lifecycle of container instances, e.g. creation and destruction.
+The Agent uses ``softwarecontainer.h`` to manage the lifecycle of container instances, e.g. creation and destruction.
 The interface provides access to the underlying ``ContainerAbstractInterface`` which users can utilize to access the container interface.
-The interface is implemented by ``SoftwareContainerLib``.
+The interface is implemented by ``SoftwareContainer``.

-Below is a diagram showing the interaction between the user `Agent` and the interfaces ``SoftwareContainerLib`` subsequently uses:
+Below is a diagram showing the interaction between the user `Agent` and the interfaces ``SoftwareContainer`` subsequently uses:

 .. seqdiag::